-A public market did not exist for Varex common stock prior to the distribution.
-Varex cannot guarantee that an active trading market will develop or be sustained for its common stock.
+A public market did not exist for Varex common stock prior to the distribution, and since the distribution, Varex's sock price has ranged from a low of \$25 to a high of \$36.58.
+Varex cannot guarantee that an active trading market will be sustained for its common stock.
 Nor can Varex predict the prices at which shares of its common stock may trade.
-Similarly, Varex cannot predict the long-term effect of the distribution on the trading prices of its common stock or whether the combined market value of the shares of Varex common stock and the shares of Varian common stock will be less than, equal to, or greater than the market value of shares of Varian common stock prior to the distribution.
+Similarly, Varex cannot predict the long-term effect of the distribution on the trading prices of its common stock or whether the combined market value of the shares of

+Varian common stock and the shares of Varian common stock will be less than, equal to, or greater than the market value of shares of Varian common stock prior to the distribution.